What is a Paralegal? Is it Right for Me

 - Network from the ground making vital contacts which could eventually lead to further training opportunities, such as a training contract (some law firms even advertise on this basis)

-Entry level salaries for graduate paralegals tend to range from £14,000 to £25,000, rising to up to £40,000 with experience.
-Of course, the salary range differs with the area of practice and law firm concerned.
+Entry level graduate salaries for paralegals tend to range from £14,000 to £25,000, rising to up to £40,000 with experience.
+Of course, the salary range for paralegals differs with the area of practice and law firm concerned.

-Take a look at our step-by-step guide here.
+Take a look at our step-by-step guide to becoming a paralegal.

-We caught up with Amy, a paralegal in the dispute resolution department at Farrer & Co.
+We caught up with Amy, a paralegal in the dispute resolution department at Farrer & Co, about her life as a paralegal.
 Amy discusses the highs and the lows of the job along with some top tips for success.
+You can also read our blog about paralegal duties in China.